rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 DirectoryIndex display-page
 ```

-The full path is not specified, as the file is searched for in the directory specified by DocumentRoot.
+The full path is not specified.
+Searching for the file happens in the directory specified by DocumentRoot.

 Example: